 Darcy is proud and arrogant; Elizabeth is

 clever and willful and stands for prejudice.
-Finally, true love finally breaks
+Finally, true love breaks

 this pride and prejudice, and the novel ends at the wedding ceremony.